shaussler/TheoreticalUniverse/theoretical_universe/rotations/index.rst

    \}
    \end{equation}

-.. rubric:: Rotations can be order in row-major matrices
+.. rubric:: Rotation Ordered in Row-major Matrice

 Using the antisymetric properties of the wedege product :math:`∧`, we trivially obtain the following representation for a rotation: